degville/snap-docs/docs/reference/development/interfaces/choosing-a-security-model.md

 As a a result of these requirements, publishing a classic snap requires a [review and approval process](https://forum.snapcraft.io/t/process-for-reviewing-classic-confinement-snaps/1460), alongside the manual addition of `--classic` to the *snap* command when the snap is installed.

-> :information_source: See [Snap confinement](/) for general details on confinement levels and the implications for the user.
+> ⓘ  See [Snap confinement](/) for general details on confinement levels and the implications for the user.

 ## From *devmode* to *strict*